 The toll of the Sadr City siege was heavy.
 A total of 941 people lost their lives, including 22 American soldiers, 17 Iraqi troops, 331 militants, and 591 civilians.
 In addition, 100 U.S. soldiers and over 1,700 civilians were injured.
 Most of the civilian deaths occurred in Sadr City, while 42 were killed in other parts of Baghdad due to errant mortar fire originating from Sadr City and aimed at the Green Zone.

 The Battle of Sadr City was a masterclass in joint operations, urban warfare, and counter-insurgency tactics.
 The implications of the battle are far-reaching and have been examined from several angles, including an eight-part National Geographic series and countless academic papers.
 It also underlined the importance of understanding the local cultural and political landscape.
-It’s a testament to the adaptability and bravery of American troops, proving that when the stakes are high, our military stands tall.
+It’s a testament to the adaptability and bravery of American troops.